Epic91/movie-hub/README.md

 Installation & Setup instructions:
 ==================================
-Clone down this repository.
+To clone down this repository.
 You will need node and npm installed globally on your machine.

 Installation:

-npm install
+`npm install`

 To Start Server:

-npm start
+`npm start`

 To Visit App:

-localhost:3000
+`localhost:3000`

 <!-- What was your motivation?